AdarshSuryawansh/Uber-Data-Analysis-EDA-Project/README.md

 ## 📊 Visualizations
 - **Bar Plots**: To show the distribution of trip categories and purposes.
 - **Dist Plots**: To visualize the spread of trip distances.
+- **Count Plot**: Show the counts of observations in each categorical bin using bars.
 - **Line Plots**: Month-wise trends in Uber trips.

 ## 🛠 Technologies Used